hamza0bendahmane/fb_auto_unfollow_script/README.md

 Scroll to load as many entries as possible.

-Open the browser console (F12 → Console tab). type : "allow pasting" and then Press Enter, because Facebook is desactivating the script pasting be default.
+Open the browser console (F12 → Console tab). type : "allow pasting" and then Press Enter, because Facebook is desactivating the script pasting by default.

 Paste the full script .